It’s ten o’clock. Do you know where your logs are?

 Bot Crawl Volume

 It’s important to know the number of requests made over the given time period by Baidu, BingBot, GoogleBot, Yahoo, Yandex, “Others,” and “All” over a given period time.
 (I have highlighted Google.)
-If, for example, you want to get found in search in Russia but Yandex is not crawling your website, that is a problem.
+If, for example, you want to get found in the search results in Russia but Yandex is not crawling your website, that is a problem.
 (You’d want to consult Yandex Webmaster and see this article on Search Engine Land.)

 Response Code Errors